TechnicJelle/CMGT_GraduationReport/report.typ

 The starting professional delivers the prototype/product/service within the framework of the design, taking the user, the client and the technical context in due consideration._
 ]

+When I was developing of the prototypes, I did a _lot_ of testing.
+During that testing, I was helped a lot by the Vulkan Validation Layers.
+They kept pointing out my mistakes, and sometimes even suggested how to fix them.
+I learnt a lot from that, too.

+I also did performance testing in multiple ways.
+Once with wait calls, and once without.

+Sadly, there was no user testing, because the prototypes that took up all of the development time were not user-facing.
+If I had had more time, I could have started work on the LLRI2 library itself, which would have been user-facing, and I could have done user testing on that.

+But even without that user testing, I still managed multiple iterations of the prototypes.

 === II.
 Designing competences
 ==== 4.
 Investigating and analysing